 CHARACTERS, PLOTTING, DEVELOPMENT:

-With a variety of characters, Mahle developed to their full potential, you’ll not be disappointed in Last Word.
-I found Mahle’s detailing of the FBI, profilers, and agents interesting and informative.
-Needless to say, a profile does not suddenly appear in thirty minutes as it does on television.
+With a variety of characters, Robin Mahle developed to their full potential; you’ll not be disappointed in Last Word.
+I found Mahle‘s detailing of the FBI, profilers, and agents exciting and informative.
+A profile does not suddenly appear in thirty minutes as it does on television.
 It takes time to create an accurate profile of the suspect, long hours, a lot of investigation, and hard work.
-Mahle gave us a fascinating look inside the FBI, as well as, the territorial disrupts between agencies.
+Mahle gave us a fascinating look inside the FBI; as well as, the territorial disrupts between agencies.

 Detective Victoria Tacket, a driven detective in Golden City, New York and Emily Brelin, a teen on the run from a monster, feature in Out Of The Shadows.
 Emily’s running from the General, who trained her as an assassin.
 When Victoria’s friend, Jen, dies she’s floored; and to top it off, Jen ask her to take guardianship of Emily.
 What does she know about raising and mentoring a kid?
 After all, she has issues of her own she can’t face and resolve.
 She’s not mother material.